Complexity Gaps between Point and Interval Temporal Graphs for some Reachability Problems: Preliminaries

-The underlying graph of $G$ is the (static) graph $G'=(V,E')$ with same vertex set $V$ and edge set $E'=\set{uv : \exists (u, v, \tau_1, \tau_2, \delta)\in E}$.
-Note that we let $uv$ denote the directed edge from $u$ to $v$.
-We say that an edge $uv$ of the underlying graph is \emph{present} during $[\tau_1,\tau_2]$ with delay $\delta$ when there is a temporal edge $(u,v,\tau_1,\tau_2,\delta)$ in $E$.
-When the temporal graph is undirected we also assume that the symmetrical edge is in $E$.
-When $\tau_1=\tau_2$, we say that $uv$ is present at \emph{point} $\tau_1$ with delay $\delta$.
 When a temporal graph is clear from the context, we let $n=|V|$ denote its number of vertices, $M=|E|$ denote its number of temporal edges, and $m=|E'|$ denote its number of underlying edges.
 It should be noticed that $M$ can be much larger than $m$, since an edge in $E'$ may correspond to many temporal edges in $E$.
-For the sake of simplicity, we assume that any vertex appears at least in one temporal edge so that we have $n=O(m)$.
+For simplicity, we assume that any vertex appears at least in one temporal edge so that we have $n=O(m)$.